-Press Z/U to select an item.
-When Multi Origin Enable is selected, press ENTER to enable or disable the item.
+Press FN to move the light blue cursor to an item and press ENTER to enable or disable the item.
 When enabled, the small box will be red and, when disabled, the small box will be grey.
-When selecting Set Origin or Next Origin, push \blacklozenge or \blacklozenge to select the value.
-When changing the parameters of Set Origin, remember to press ENTER to validate the change.
+When the light blue cursor is on the "Set origin" item or the "Next origin" item, push the $\blacktriangleleft$ and $\triangleright$ keys to change the value.
+When changing the parameters of "Set origin", remember to press ENTER to validate the change.
 Parameters will be saved automatically when the interface is closed.

-Details of each item are shown below:

-- Multiple Origins Enable: Yes or No can be selected.
-If you select No, the system will use single-origin settings.
-You can press ORIGIN and set the origin.
-If you select Yes, the system will use the multiple-origin settings and ORIGIN on the keyboard becomes invalid.
-In this case, the parameter of each origin must be set in the menu as follows. - Set Origin 1/2/3/4: After the multiple-origin setting is enabled, put the cursor on Set as Origin 1/2/3/4.
-Press ENTER on the keyboard and the system will take the coordinates as the corresponding ones of the origin 1/2/3/4. - Next Origin: Users can choose from 0-4, which represent the origins to be used for the next figure.
-Origin 0 refers to the origin set by ORIGIN under the single-origin setting.
-1-4 represent the origins under the multiple-origin setting.
-The next origin can be chosen from origin 1-4 so as to control the starting point of the next job.
-However, it cannot be changed to origin 0. - Origin Enable 1/2/3/4: After the multiple-origin setting is enabled, the four origins can also be individually disabled and enabled.
+Multiple Origins Enable: "Yes" or "No" can be selected.
+If you select "No", the system will use single-origin logic.
+If you press Origin and set the origin, only this origin will be used.
+If you select "Yes", the system will use multiple-origin logic and Origin is disabled.
+In this case, the parameter of each origin must be set in the menu.

+Set Origin 1/2/3/4: After multiple-origin logic is enabled, put the cursor on "Set as Origin 1/2/3/4".
+Press ENTER on the keyboard and the system will take the coordinates as the corresponding origin.

+Next Origin: Users can choose from 0-4, which represent the origin to be used for the next figure.
+Origin 0 refers to the origin set by Origin under single-origin logic.
+1-4 represent the origins under multiple-origin logic.

+The next origin can be chosen from origin 1-4 so as to control the starting point of the next job provided that the origin is enabled.
+However, it cannot be changed to origin 0.
+The next origin will always be Origin 0 under single-origin logic.

+Origin Enable 1/2/3/4: After multiple-origin logic is enabled, the four origins can also be individually disabled and enabled.

-The system can use multiple different origins.
-If you select Take the Original Origin as the Origin, the work started for each time will use different origins.
-The rotation order of origin is $1 \rightarrow 2 \rightarrow 3 \rightarrow 4 \rightarrow 1 \rightarrow 2...$ If the processing file is uploaded to the PC and this file selects Take the Current Origin as the Origin, the system will always use the current origin.
+Once multiple-origin logic is selected, if the number of the next origin is 1 and four origins are enabled, when the memory file function is started (via the keyboard or PC) or the processing file is uploaded into the PC and this file selects "Take the Original Origin as the Origin", the work will use different origins each time it starts.
+The rotation order of origins is $1 \rightarrow 2 \rightarrow 3 \rightarrow 4 \rightarrow 1 \rightarrow 2$ ...If the processing file is uploaded to the PC and this file selects "Take the Origin", the system will always use the current origin.

-4.4.11 Setting Default Parameters
+4.4.14 Saving Current Parameters and Virtual Keyboard Use